-(1) Widths of more than that shown in this Figure may be necessary for specific site conditions and/or uses of fingers over 70 feet.
-(2) Minimum 5'-0" widths are required for the entire path of travel for
+(1) Widths of more than that shown in this Table may be necessary for specific site conditions and/or uses of fingers over 70 feet.

-ADA access, including paths along main- and headwalks.
+() Minimum 5.0' widths are required for the entire path of travel for ADA access, including paths along main- and headwalks.
+See Section 5 of these Harbor Design Criteria for exceptions.